MY SEARCH

 BRBs at 3.5 years

-After way too much time for so simple a thought, it finally occurred to me that it might be possible to skip the step of germinating the BRBs in containers and instead simply plant the seeds themselves in the woods with the same degree of care I had been using when sowing seeds in the containers, a technique I call “precision direct seeding.”
+After way too much time for so simple a thought, it finally occurred to me that it might be possible to skip the step of germinating the BRBs in containers and instead simply plant the seeds themselves in the woods with the same degree of care I had been using when sowing seeds in the containers, a technique I now call “precision direct seeding.”
 It worked!
+(Some might say, “oh duh!”)

 In my experience, a seed carefully planted straight into the forest floor will germinate at close to the rate one gets in containers.
-In fact, natural regeneration of several iconic western conifers, including sugar, ponderosa and whitebark pine, depends heavily on “scatter hording” behavior in birds and rodents whereby seeds are buried in caches in the fall but forgotten by spring.
-For species dependent on scatter hording, I suspect that seeds will do best if buried perhaps a centimeter below the surface.
+In fact, natural regeneration of many tree species, including iconic western conifers like the sugar, ponderosa and whitebark pines, and almost all nut trees of the eastern forests, depends heavily on “scatter hording” behavior in birds and rodents whereby seeds are buried in caches in the fall but forgotten by spring.
+For species dependent on scatter hording, I suspect that seeds will do best if buried so that the seed or nut is completely buried below the surface.
 For longleaf, however, I have achieved the best results inserting the ground with the radical end pointing down (meaning wing end up) so that most of the seed is below the surface, like the picture below on the left shows.
+This at-surface-level planting probably makes sense for most species that depend primarily on wind to disperse seeds.

 (Precision Direct Seed Test Plot 1 at planting, 4 weeks, and 24 months.
 Plot is in partially shaded understory location)